-The reason the Democratic Party hatched the idea that the parties simply switched positions was to gain power.
+The main reason the Democratic Party hatched the idea that the parties simply switched positions was to gain power.
 Reverend Wayne Perryman explains:

 Many believed the Democrats had a change of heart and fell in love with blacks.
 To the contrary, history reveals the Democrats didn’t fall in love with black folks, they fell in love with the black vote knowing this would be their ticket into the White House.

 The economist Thomas Sowell has also shed light on the subject: "some of the most devastating policies, in terms of their actual effects on black people, have come from liberal Democrats."
 Sowell emphasizes that the "minimum wage laws" everywhere they have been established have a "track record of increasing unemployment, especially among the young, the less skilled and minorities."

 According to "How the Welfare State Has Devastated African Americans," the "War on Poverty," the programs established by the Johnson administration brought about conditions which furthered the rise of poverty among black families.
 By discouraging marriage, these policies have resulted in out-of-wedlock birthrates that have skyrocketed, "among all demographic groups in the U.S., but most notably African Americans."

 Unfair Race Policies Have Been Unsystematized